 - Preventive and diagnostic services are covered at 100% of contracted fees. - Basic and endodontic services are covered at 100% of contracted fees. - Amalgam, silicate acrylic, and synthetic porcelain filling restorations to diseased or fractured teeth are covered at 100% of contracted fees.
-Composite filing restoration is covered at 70% of contracted fees. - Space retainers are covered at 50% of contracted fees. - Prosthodontic services are covered at 50% of contracted fees, subject to precertification. - Periodontal services are covered at 50% of contracted fees after a \$50 copayment.

-- Orthodontia is covered for participants up to age 19 only at 50% after a \$50 copayment and a \$3,000 lifetime maximum per covered person. - You or your dentist must submit a claim to be reimbursed for covered expenses.
+Composite filing restoration is covered at 70% of contracted fees. - Space retainers are covered at 50% of contracted fees. - Prosthodontic services are covered at 50% of contracted fees, subject to precertification and the maximum noted below. - Periodontal services are covered at 50% of contracted fees after a \$50 copayment, subject to the maximum noted below. - The annual benefit maximum for prosthodontic and periodontal services combined is \$800 per participant. - Orthodontia is covered for all participants at 50% coinsurance after a \$50 copayment with a \$3,000 lifetime maximum per covered person. - You or your dentist must submit a claim to be reimbursed for covered expenses.

-Vision Care Plan
+Vision

 The Vision Care Plan, administered by Davis Vision, offers a variety of vision care services and supplies.
-You don't have to be enrolled in the plan to cover a dependent.
+You do not have to be enrolled in the plan to cover a dependent.

-The two-year lock-in that required you to participate in the plan for two consecutive years has been eliminated beginning in 2006.
-Instead of one benefit every 24 months, you're eligible for an eye examination and one pair of eyeglasses (frame and lenses) or contact lenses, in lieu of eyeglasses, each calendar year even if you took advantage of this benefit in 2005.
-Additional features include services for low vision and a \$225 benefit for medically necessary contact lenses purchased at an out-of-network provider with prior approval from Davis Vision.
+You are eligible for an eye examination and one pair of eyeglasses (frame and lenses) or contact lenses, in lieu of eyeglasses, each calendar year.
+Additional features include services for low vision and a \$225 benefit for medically necessary contact lenses purchased at a network or out-of-network provider with prior approval from Davis Vision.

 Both network and out-of-network benefits are available.
 You can split your benefit by going to both network and out-of-network providers.
 For example, you can obtain an annual eye examination from a Davis Vision provider while purchasing your frames and lenses out of network.
-Please verify that outside prescriptions are honored at any location where you wish to obtain eyewear only.
+Before taking a prescription from one vendor to be filled by another vendor, you should confirm that the prescription will be honored..

-Vision Care Plan features
+Vision features

-You'll receive a different level of benefits depending on whether you use network or out-of-network providers.
+You will receive a different level of benefits depending on whether you use network or out-of-network providers.